-The installation application on Mac OS X automatically creates group and user informix whenever a standard installation requiring administrator privileges is performed.
-A private installation does not require the existence of user and group informix.
+The installation application on Mac OS X automatically creates group and user informix whenever a root installation requiring administrator privileges is performed.
+A non-root installation does not require the existence of user and group informix.
 Therefore, this task does not apply to the Mac OS X platform.